Copernicus (lunar crater): Names

 Copernicus is named after the astronomer Nicolaus Copernicus.
 Like many of the craters on the Moon's near side, it was given its name by Giovanni Riccioli, whose 1651 nomenclature system has become standardized.
 Riccioli awarded Copernicus a prominent crater despite the fact that, as an Italian Jesuit, he conformed with church doctrine in publicly opposing Copernicus's heliocentric system.
 Riccioli justified the name by noting that he had symbolically thrown all the heliocentrist astronomers into the Ocean of Storms.
 However, astronomical historian Ewan Whitaker suspects that the prominence of Copernicus crater is a sign that Riccioli secretly supported the heliocentric system and was ensuring that Nicolaus Copernicus would receive a worthy legacy for future generations.

 Earlier lunar cartographers had given the feature different names.
 Pierre Gassendi named it Carthusia after the Chartreuse Mountains.
-Michael van Langren's 1645 map calls it "Phillipi IV" after Philip IV of Spain.
+Michael Langren's 1645 map calls it "Phillipi IV" after Philip IV of Spain.
 And Johannes Hevelius named it 'Etna M.' after Mount Etna.

-Later the crater was nicknamed "the Monarch of the Moon" by lunar cartographer Thomas Gwyn Elger.
+Later the crater was nicknamed "the Monarch of the Moon" by lunar cartographer Thomas Elger.